Related: Duluth Urban Streams Watershed

 What's being done

 Several streams were intensely studied most recently between 2001 and 2006.
 Data help resource managers better understand the rates of non-point (non-specific origins) source pollution.
 A more recent study (see link below) is an in-depth effort to understand sediment loading and its effect on stream health along the North Shore.
 The large number of sites being monitored is due to the level of interest among citizen groups, university researchers and professional resource agencies.
 For more information about individual streams, visit the Lake Superior Streams website.

 The MPCA’s intensive watershed monitoring effort began in 2011.
 An assessment of all relevant data was completed in 2013; waterbodies identified as not meeting designated uses were added to the Draft 2014 Impaired Waters list.
 Additional study began in 2013 to identify stressors contributing to the impaired waters.
 A Monitoring and Assessment Report was completed in 2014.
-Next steps include completing restoration and watershed modeling (2015), total maximum daily load (TMDL) studies (2016) and completion of a restoration and protection study and implementation plan (2016).
+Watershed modeling, TMDL studies and a restoration and protection report suggesting implementation strategies have been completed.

 - Lake Superior South Watershed Stressor Identification report (wq-ws5-04010102a)